KevinMCollier/KevinMCollier/README.md

 I became interested in software engineering when I began looking for potential solutions to problems in the education and L&D fields.

-My longterm goal is to create apps that improve the way we learn and grow. 🚀
+My longterm goal is to create apps that improve the way we learn and grow 🚀

+I'm currently learning React and how to incorporate the front-end framework with a Rails backend ✨